Budleigh Salterton: Sports

-Budleigh Salterton is home to the scenic East Devon Golf Club.
-Its 11-lawn croquet club (offering croquet, bowls and bridge), founded in the late 1860s, is one of the oldest and largest in the country.
-The first team of the Budleigh Salterton Association football Club plays in the South West Peninsula League Division One East and there is a second team, a ladies' team and a youth team.
-In addition, there is a cricket club, a rifle club, and a games club offering tennis, bowls and other pursuits.
+Budleigh Salterton is home to the East Devon Golf Club.

+The town has a croquet club founded in the late 19th century, which also provides facilities for bowls and bridge.
+It is among the older croquet clubs in England.

+Budleigh Salterton Association Football Club fields multiple teams, including a first team competing in the South West Peninsula League Division One East, as well as reserve, women’s and youth sides.

+The town also has a cricket club and a rifle club, and there are recreational facilities for tennis, bowls, and other local sporting activities.

 Churches

-The Church of England in Budleigh Salterton originally took the form a chapel of ease under the parish of All Saints, East Budleigh.
-As the population grew, this was replaced in the 1890s by what became the Parish Church of St Peter in 1901.
-St Peter's Church was built between 1891 and 1893 to a design by George Fellowes-Prynne.
-It was heavily damaged by enemy aircraft bombing on 17 April 1942, losing a great many of the stained glass windows by Percy Bacon & Brothers, but reopened in 1953.
-Today the Raleigh Mission Community at St Peter's, Budleigh Salterton, and All Saints, East Budleigh, are part of a joint mission with St Michael's, Otterton.
+The Church of England parish church of Budleigh Salterton is St Peter’s Church.
+The town originally had a chapel of ease serving the parish of All Saints, East Budleigh, but this was replaced as the settlement expanded.
+St Peter’s Church was built between 1891 and 1893 to a design by George Fellowes Prynne, and became the parish church in 1901.

+The church was severely damaged during an air raid on 17 April 1942, including the loss of many stained glass windows made by Percy Bacon & Brothers.
+It was restored and reopened in 1953.

+The parish is now part of the Raleigh Mission Community, which includes St Peter’s, Budleigh Salterton, All Saints, East Budleigh, and St Michael’s, Otterton.

-The Roman Catholic Church is also dedicated to St Peter.
-The Temple Methodist Church was completed in 1904 to replace a smaller chapel dating from 1812, which had been built by the bookseller James Lackington, an associate of John Wesley.
-There is a Baptist church in the town, whose congregation dates back to 1843.
+The town also has a Roman Catholic church dedicated to St Peter, a Baptist church whose congregation dates to 1843, and the Temple Methodist Church, completed in 1904 to replace an earlier chapel founded in 1812 by the bookseller James Lackington, a supporter of John Wesley.